Bethany Hamilton: Surfing career

+World Surf League boycott

 In January 2023, Hamilton announced that she would boycott all World Surf League events following their decision to allow transgender women to compete in the female category provided they maintain a testosterone level below 5nmol/L for 12 months prior.
-She questioned whether hormone levels were a fair and accurate assessment of sex, stating that transgender athletes should have a separate division created for them.
-She said transgender women have a biological advantage that female surfers do not, stating, "We are seeing glimpses of male-bodied dominance in women's sports like running, swimming and others."
-She said that she believes that many of the women currently on tour agree with her but are too afraid of being ostracized to speak out.
-Her stance received support from some but was criticized by others as transphobic.
+Hamilton questioned whether hormone levels were a fair and accurate assessment of sex, stating that transgender athletes should have a separate division created for them.
+She said that transgender women have a biological advantage over women, stating, "We are seeing glimpses of male-bodied dominance in women's sports like running, swimming and others."
+Hamilton said that she believes that many of the women currently on tour agree with her but are too afraid of being ostracized to speak out.
+Hamilton's stance received support from some but was criticized by others.